mzgh13/builder-os-ideation/CompanyOS_Context.md

-# CompanyOS: Venture Thesis, Strategy, and MVP Roadmap
+# <SaaS-OS>: Venture Thesis, Strategy, and MVP Roadmap

 ## 1. Executive Summary

-CompanyOS is a venture conceived to address fundamental challenges in the modern business software landscape.
+<SaaS-OS> is a venture conceived to address fundamental challenges in the modern business software landscape.
 These include pervasive SaaS fragmentation and escalating costs, significant vendor lock-in, the technological and user experience debt of incumbent solutions, and the largely untapped potential of unified data and AI.
 The mission is to create an AI-native, OS-like meta-platform that acts as an operational fabric for businesses, particularly targeting startups, entrepreneurial SMBs, and builders.

-This document consolidates the venture thesis, strategic evolution, and go-forward plan for CompanyOS.
-It outlines the problem space, the long-term vision, and details the initial Minimum Viable Product (MVP) – the **CompanyOS Integration Hub** – a vertically-focused solution designed to deliver immediate value and serve as the beachhead for the broader vision.
+This document consolidates the venture thesis, strategic evolution, and go-forward plan for <SaaS-OS>.
+It outlines the problem space, the long-term vision, and details the initial Minimum Viable Product (MVP) – the **<SaaS-OS> Integration Hub** – a vertically-focused solution designed to deliver immediate value and serve as the beachhead for the broader vision.
 The strategy emphasizes a pragmatic, phased execution, prioritizing market validation and revenue generation while progressively building towards a transformative platform.

 ## 2. The Problem & Opportunity